Car Seats Series #2 : Direction – Rear facing vs Forward Facing Car Seats

 Frontal crashes: rear facing versus forward facing car seats

-When we flip that child forward facing, the principle is that we’re using the harness to restrain the child’s body as that forward impact occurs.
+When we flip that child forward facing, we’re using the harness to restrain the child’s body.
 Ideally we’re going to be using the tether anchor system and the child restraint will be properly installed according to car seat manufacturer’s instructions.

 Download our report: Common Car Seat Mistakes and How to Fix Them

 That’s why the rear-facing recommendation is to keep your child rear-facing as long as possible.
-We want to give the bones in the neck as much time as possible to get as strong as possible so that it is able and has the best chances of the neck being able to restrain the head and protect the spinal column in that forward impact when that child is forward facing.
+We want to give the bones in the neck as much time as possible to get as strong as possible.
+Then the neck has the best chances of being able to restrain the head and protect the spinal column in that forward impact when that child is forward facing.

 Frontal impacts: Seat belt positioning device